vivekjoshy/openskill.py/docs/source/manual.rst

 The Basics
 ----------

 First we have to initialize the mode we want to use.
-We will use the :py:class:`.PlackettLuce` model for this example.
+We will use the :py:class:`PlackettLuce <openskill.models.weng_lin.plackett_luce.PlackettLuce>` model for this example.
-The :py:class:`.PlackettLuce` model is generally a good choice if you're not expecting large matches with lots of players and teams.
+The :py:class:`PlackettLuce <openskill.models.weng_lin.plackett_luce.PlackettLuce>` model is generally a good choice if you're not expecting large matches with lots of players and teams.
 On the whole, all the 5 models have the same capabilities, but some are more accurate and some are faster than others.
 It's up to you to test out what works for you.